alejandrotoledoweb/roll-dice-game/ReadMe.md

 # Roll Dice Game

 This project is about a roll dice game.
 Please read down below for the rules.
+I build this project as part of my journey learning JAVASCRIPT.
 Enjoy the Game!.

 ## GAME RULES: